gustawho/plasma5-applets-plastweet/README.md

 * KF5 & Plasma

 ## Installation
-Currently, posting text statuses is the only available feature and as OAuth login isn't implemented yet, you need to register an application in [apps.twitter.com](https://apps.twitter.com) and configure the plasmoid accordingly.
+Currently, posting tweets (both text only and with one image attached) is the only available feature and as OAuth login isn't implemented yet, you need to register an application in [apps.twitter.com](https://apps.twitter.com) and configure the plasmoid accordingly.

 ### User
 ```Bash